-View Source ArangoXEcto.Edge behaviour (ArangoX Ecto v1.3.1)
+View Source ArangoXEcto.Edge behaviour (ArangoX Ecto v2.0.0)

 Defines an Arango Edge collection as an Ecto Schema Module.

 Edge modules are dynamically created in the environment if they don't already exist.
 For more on how edge modules are dynamically generated, please read ArangoXEcto.edge_module/3.
-This will define the required fields of an edge (_from and _to) and will define the default changeset.

 Edges utilise Ecto relationships so that the powerful Ecto features can be used.
 Each Node requires a relationship to be set, either a outgoing/3 or incoming/3.
-Behind the scenes this creates an Ecto manytomany relationship and generates (or uses the provided) edge module as the intermediary schema.
-Since the edge collection uses the full _id instead of the _key for the _from and _to fields, once using any of the previously specified relationships a `__idfield will be added to structs that will store the value of the_id` field so that relations can be loaded by Ecto.
+Behind the scenes this creates a relationship similar to an Ecto many_to_many relationship and generates (or uses the provided) edge module as the intermediary schema.

 A changeset/2 function is automatically defined on the custom schema module but this must be overridden this so that you can cast and validate the custom fields.
 The edges_changeset/2 method should be called to automatically implement the casting and validation of the _from and _to fields.
 It does not have to be before any custom field operations but it good convention to do so.